 Getting Unstuck: A Workbook Based on the Principles in Change Your Mind and Your Life Will Follow is bound to help every person who really wants to change his or her life.
 Sometimes we need a bit of extra coaching to make the changes we really do want to make.
 This book offers all of those tips and suggestions for how to make changes stick in our lives.
 It’s not always easy but no change anyone really wants to make will elude you forever.
 I can promise you this.

-My Story to Yours was a labor of love.
+My Story to Yours:A Guided Memoir for Writing Your Recovery Journal was a labor of love.
 Beginning with my childhood in IN and culminating with the life I currently enjoy with my husband, Joe, in MN and Florida; I share with readers the many ups and downs of a life well-lived.
 I don’t avoid the multiple pitfalls that are common to recovering alcoholics and addicts.
 They mark our growth through life, I think.
 But I do stress the beauty that’s available to any one of us who commits to the life-changing opportunities that call to us.
 I think the real gift of the book, however, is that it includes my invitations, throughout, for you to delve into your life experiences too.
 Doing the “search” together makes doing it at all so much easier.
 This is a book to enjoy in a special way.

-My book, Peace A Day At A Time, is available at all bookstores and amazon.com too.
-It’s a collection of the best meditations from some of my earlier meditation books, an idea that has been in the works for a few years.
+Peace A Day At A Time, is a collection of the best meditations from some of my earlier meditation books, an idea that has been in the works for a few years.
 It includes a subject index for easy reference if you are looking for help of a particular nature.
 I am extremely satisfied with this book and the selections included because they reflect those very yearnings that I think are common to all of us.
 No frustration goes unaddressed.
 Every concern has a solution and it will be discovered here.